LukeGix/CTF-Writeups/Streams/Streams_writeup.md

 # VolgaCTF 2021 - Streams

+**Warning:** I'm new to the world of CTF, this is my first writeup.
+So sorry in advance if this writeup is messy, I'm still learning how to do it properly :)

 This challenge provides two pcap files: stream.pcap and stream2.pcap...but what exactly are pcap files?
 PCAP files are Packet CAPtured files from Wireshark (a tool for network traffic analysis and more, link to the official website --> https://www.wireshark.org/)